WarrenWeckesser/n-chain/README.md

-Assort code related to relative equilibria of the n-chain.
+Assorted code related to relative equilibria of the n-chain.